Australian Priority Investment Approach to Welfare

 Why has Australia adopted an investment approach?

 An investment approach to welfare was a key recommendation of the McClure review.
-Specifically, the review recommended that actuarial analysis should be used to identify groups at high risk of long-term welfare dependency.
-This analysis would provide an evidence base for investments that will improve people’s life chances and to get people who can work, into work.
+Specifically, the review recommended that actuarial analysis should be used to identify groups at high risk of long-term dependence on income support.
+This analysis would provide an evidence base for investments to improve people’s life chances and get people who can work, into work.

-Australia’s welfare system ensures our most vulnerable will always have help, and by intervening early we will be able to give those with capacity a better opportunity to find work.
+By intervening early we can give those with capacity a better opportunity to find work.

 Employment has significant health and social benefits.
-Having a job also helps individuals build financial independence, and reduces welfare costs.
+Having a job also helps individuals build financial independence, and reduces social security costs.

 What is actuarial analysis?